 - Course Admins can create new courses and add instructors.
 They can also edit, track student progress, and moderate discussions for assigned courses.

 - Group Analysts can manage students and track progress in assigned groups.

 - Revenue Partners can get a share of your course revenue.
 This is useful if you’re selling other people’s courses on your school.

 Overall, Thinkific has extraordinary reporting and administration tools, and you can’t really complain about anything here.

 Thinkific App Store

 Thinkific is the only hosted course platform to offer a dedicated app store.
-We’ve talked about it a couple of times in this Thinkific review already, but I’ll explain in more detail here.
+We’ve talked about it a couple of times in this Thinkific review already but will explain it in more detail here.

-While there are apps for some standard tools like Zapier and Google Analytics, the app store isn’t just another name for its third-party integrations.
+While the app store has apps for integrating standard tools like Zapier, Google Analytics, and email marketing providers, it isn’t just another name for its third-party integrations.
 Rather third-party developers can build custom apps, which is their main focus.

 The main idea behind this is to allow creators to extend the functionality without waiting for Thinkific to release new features or hiring developers to build a custom solution.

-There are many more apps like this, and so if you need something that’s not natively supported, you can probably achieve that through a Thinkific app.
+There are many more apps like these, and if you need something that’s not natively supported, you can probably achieve that through a Thinkific app.